thcyron/sqlbuilder/README.md

 sqlbuilder.Select().From("...")...
 ```

-or you can specify the dialect explicitly:
+Or you can specify the dialect explicitly:

 ```go
 sqlbuilder.Select().Dialect(sqlbuilder.Postgres).From("...")...